merlon/nlp-chinese-experiments/README.md

 # Chinese embeddings and segmentation research

-In this repo is code and notes related to experimentation with chinese embeddings.
+In this repo are code and notes related to experimentation with chinese embeddings.
 We would like to use embeddings of chinese words as input to our disambiguation and involvement models.
-However, since chinese is not segmented naturally segmented language (there are no spaces) this is problematic.
+However, since chinese is not naturally segmented language (there are no spaces) this is problematic.
 For any questions about this repo, contact Jan Bogar.

 This README is organized as follows: